peshkoff123/MyFxBroker/README.md

 # MyFxBroker

-Simplified and incomplete backend for forex brocker company.
+Simplified and incomplete backend for forex broker company.
 Its just a training project - will never be finished!

 Projects goals: